MaterializeThoughts/fi7note-privacy/index.md

 However, no method of electronic storage, transmission, or device security is completely risk-free.
 You are also responsible for securing your device, operating-system access, backups, and local environment.

-Where data is transmitted off-device as part of a support, purchase, feedback, correction-sharing, or analytics process, we use reasonable safeguards appropriate to the nature of that transmission.
+Where data is transmitted off-device as part of a support, purchase, feedback, correction-sharing, optional analytics, or aggregate-counter process, we use reasonable safeguards appropriate to the nature of that transmission.
+Counter requests are transmitted over HTTPS.
+Fi7Note’s D1 counter database is configured for EU jurisdiction and Cloudflare D1 encrypts stored database data at rest and data in transit within its service infrastructure.

 ## 16. Accuracy and User Review